SANYU

 The Li Ching Foundation and Glenn Suokko

-Founded in 1983, the Li Ching Foundation is one of Taiwan’s earliest private foundations supporting cultural and educational initiatives.
-In addition to providing scholarships in Taiwan and China, and through its sister organization—the Taipei American Educational Trust—in the United States, Li Ching has funded art, music, and library facilities throughout Shandong Province, home of its founder I Fu-En.
-Since 2005 the foundation has focused on creating online archives and publishing catalogues raisonnés of modern Chinese artists.
+Founded in 1983, the Li Ching Foundation is one of Taiwan’s earliest private foundations dedicated to cultural and educational initiatives.
+In addition to providing scholarships in Taiwan and China—and through its sister organization, the Taipei American Educational Trust, in the United States—the foundation has funded art, music, and library facilities throughout Shandong Province, the home of its founder, I Fu-En.
+Since 2005, Li Ching has focused on the creation of online archives and the publication of scholarly catalogue raisonnés devoted to modern Chinese artists.

-Rita Wong, chairperson of the foundation, is author of catalogues raisonnés on Sanyu (1895–1966), Pan Yu Lin (1895–1977), and Ting Yin Yung (1906–1978).
-Together we have collaborated on eight catalogue raisonnés, many of which are now out of print and highly collectible.
+I have collaborated with the Li Ching Foundation since 2005, working closely with Rita Wong, chairperson of the foundation and author of catalogue raisonnés on Sanyu (1895–1966), Pan Yu Lin (1895–1977), and Ting Yin Yung (1906–1978).
+Together, we have produced eight catalogue raisonnés—long-term research and design projects integrating scholarship, image archives, typography, and production.
+Many of these volumes are now out of print and regarded as highly collectible reference works.